Evictions – Frequently Asked Questions

 It is true that the court is limited by the eviction statute to awarding past due rents only up until the date the tenant is ordered to move by (this is commonly called the “stay” date).
 Most of the time, unless the tenant moves out voluntarily by the “stay” date, there will be a significant period of time your tenant remains in your property before the sheriff evicts the tenant.
 Unfortunately, there is no mechanism within the eviction statute to award money for that time.
 It may be possible to sue your tenant after the eviction for what’s called “use and occupancy” under the eviction statute, but that would be a new and separately filed case.

-Yes, you always have the right to enter and inspect your property even while the tenant is living there; however, (except in cases of emergencies) you have to strictly comply with any notice requirements under the law or under your lease, and your right of entry cannot be abused; you have to be reasonable in the frequency, time and purpose of your entries.
+Yes, you always have the right to enter and inspect your property even while the tenant is living there; however, (except in cases of emergencies) you must strictly comply with any notice requirements under the law or under your lease, and your right of entry cannot be abused; you have to be reasonable in the frequency, time and purpose of your entries.
 Generally, entry and inspection is limited to the purposes of making repairs, and determining whether (or not) the tenant is complying with the terms of the lease.
-In the city of Chicago, you have to give your tenant 48 hours’ written notice of your entry, and you cannot enter before 8 a.m. or after 8 p.m., and you cannot enter at any time on Sundays or holidays (unless in case of emergencies, in which case notice of the fact of entry must be given after the entry).
+In the City of Chicago (and now in suburban Cook County due to the new Cook County Landlord-Tenant Ordinance), you must give your tenant 48 hours’ written notice of your entry, and you cannot enter before 8 a.m. or after 8 p.m., and you cannot enter at any time on Sundays or Holidays (unless in case of emergencies, in which case notice of the fact of entry must be given after the entry).
 But again, the right of entry must never be abused by you.
 Explained in the simplest way possible, the relationship between a landlord and a tenant is this: the tenant pays rent and the landlord gives possession.
 Possession means exclusive possession, including exclusion of you, even though you are the owner.
 So, while you do have the right to enter and inspect, you must always honor the tenant’s right to exclusive possession and keep this foremost in your mind when determining whether you are being reasonable in exercising that right.